VMware

 -

-Click on
+Click

-Users and Groups > Users > Add user
+Users and Groups > Users > Add user.

 Create new local user (we recommend using local user instead of domain user - if you use local user, there is no dependency on external authentication system).